littleosbook/aenix/doc/diary.md

 - Cannot allocate 4kB aligned memory needed for both the process' sections and for their page tables.
 Writing the page frame allocator tomorrow.

 # 2012-01-31

 ## Achievements

+- The kernel is now mapped in into virtual memory in 4kB page frames, which leaves more room for other kernel data and/or user processes.
+This breaks kmalloc() and the in-memory file system
+- Thought a lot on the page frame allocator.
+Since the page frames for the page tables might not actually have a virtual memory address we can't access them until we map them in.
+We implemented a way to temporarily map in a page frame.

 ## Issues

+- kmalloc() and the file system code needs to be updated.

 ## Notes

 - The kernel's code and rodata should be mapped as read-only.
 This requires the kernel to be mapped in as several 4kB pages, the sections to be properly aligned (which they are), and the setting-up to be done in assembler.

+# 2012-02-03

+## Achievements

+- Cleaned up some code.
+Wrote a script to turn c headers with constant definitions into .inc files to be included in nasm code

+## Issues

+- We couldn't get the Makefile to correctly use .inc as dependencies for the assembler files.
+We worked around it, but it would be nice for it to work directly from the Makefile.